Setting Up A Custom Domain with Namecheap

 • Click the green checkmark to save.

 You can tell that the hostname is working by logging into the server shell and typing: nslookup YOURDOMAINNAME.
-When the “non-authoritative answer” lists your droplet’s IP address, the DNS is working and you can continue with the game installation.

 This article is part of the Installing AresMUSH tutorial.